INSIDERS-COOP/pbiviz-docs/customviz/2-mass-filter.md

 When set to a number grater thant `0`, the limit is active and a user won't be able to filter the report with more terms than the number set in the format pane.

-Setting a limit, unhide a another new setting to enable or diable the status bar.<br />
+Setting a limit unhides another new setting to enable or diable the status bar.<br />
-When enabled, a status bar will show above or below the filter box in the visual with the current amount of terms in it, as well as the maximum number of terms available.
+When enabled, a status bar will show above or below the filter box in the visual displaying the current amount of terms in it, as well as the maximum number of terms available.

 A new formatting panel will also appear to modify the appearance of the status bar.

 As formatting settings, all of these won't be synchronized between pages.<br />
-Pay attention when you change the configuration after activating synchronization.
+Pay attention when you change the configuration on synchronized filters.
 {: class="note"}

 ### Cross Page Synchronization